keijiro/unity-sunburst-effects/README.md

 - Speed - The speed of animation.
 - Scale Power - The power (exponent) factor of the scaling function.

+For a detailed example, see [the test branch](https://github.com/keijiro/unity-sunburst-effects/tree/test)

 License
 -------